ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

  - Eta-sampling is the most sensitive (see the parameter changes) to the changes of model type and size, which might hinder its practical significance.

 # Validation on Extrinsic Benchmarks
+Our evaluation results are highly correlated with those on TruthfulQA benchmark.

 To be updated!

 # Reproduce the Evaluation Results